soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 10-05 Enclosed Rooms for Patients of Certain Residential Health Care Facilities and Day Treatment Programs.* ::

-Smoking, and using electronic cigarettes, may be permitted in an enclosed room, as defined in § 10-01(g) of these rules, in certain residential health care facilities offering health related services, as defined in § 17-502(q) and (dd) of the Act, and facilities providing day treatment programs, as defined in § 17-502(cc) of the Act, which room has been designated for smoking, and using electronic cigarettes, by patients, in accordance with the following terms and conditions:
+Smoking, and using electronic cigarettes, may be permitted in an enclosed room, as defined in 24 RCNY § 10-01(g), in certain residential health care facilities offering health related services, as defined in § 17-502(q) and (dd) of the Act, and facilities providing day treatment programs, as defined in § 17-502(cc) of the Act, which room has been designated for smoking, and using electronic cigarettes, by patients, in accordance with the following terms and conditions:

 (a) Smoking, and electronic cigarette use, rooms shall comply with all applicable Building Code and Fire Code requirements.